highnet/windows_cli/README.md

     2. Type "Tasks: Run Task" and select it.
     3. Choose the "Update All Packages" task.

+### Set Node.js Version

+This script installs and sets a specific Node.js version using NVM (Node Version Manager).

+- **Script Location**: `scripts\\set-node-version.bat`
+- **How to Run**:
+  - You can directly execute the `.bat` file from your terminal, providing the desired Node.js version:
+    ```powershell
+    .\\scripts\\set-node-version.bat "18.17.0"
+    ```
+  - Alternatively, you can use the integrated VS Code task:
+    1. Open the Command Palette (Ctrl+Shift+P).
+    2. Type "Tasks: Run Task" and select it.
+    3. Choose the "Set Node.js Version" task.
+You will be prompted to enter the Node.js version.

+### Install Node.js Version

+This script installs a specific Node.js version using NVM (Node Version Manager).

+- **Script Location**: `scripts\\install-node-version.bat`
+- **How to Run**:
+  - You can directly execute the `.bat` file from your terminal, providing the desired Node.js version:
+    ```powershell
+    .\\scripts\\install-node-version.bat "20.10.0"
+    ```
+  - Alternatively, you can use the integrated VS Code task:
+    1. Open the Command Palette (Ctrl+Shift+P).
+    2. Type "Tasks: Run Task" and select it.
+    3. Choose the "Install Node.js Version" task.
+You will be prompted to enter the Node.js version.

 ## License

 This project is licensed under the MIT License - see the [LICENCE.md](LICENCE.md) file for details.